UniqueNetwork/evm-coder/README.md

 Solidity interfaces for Ethereum developers.

 ## Usage
-To represent a contract in Substrate, use the `solidity_interface` attribute on the implementation of your structure representing your contact.
-This attribute has several parameters that implement inheritance, interface validation at compile time, and more.
+To create a contract in Substrate, make use of the `solidity_interface` attribute.
+This attribute should be applied to the implementation of the structure that represents your contract.
+It offers various parameters that enable features such as inheritance, interface validation during compilation, and other functionalities.

 There is also support for function overloading using the atribute `#[solidity(rename="funcName")]`.

 ## Installation
-Add to `Cargo.toml` following lines:
+Add the following line to your `Cargo.toml` project file.
 ```toml
 [dependencies]
 evm-coder = "0.3"
 ```

 ## Example
-In this example, we are implementing a contract with ERC721 support and an additional extension interface.
+Consider this example where we're creating a contract that supports ERC721 along with an additional extension interface.

-Let's define the interface of our contract:
+To begin, we define the interface of our contract using the following Rust code:
 ```rust
 struct ContractHandle;